 Presenter: A more formal definition of addiction describes it as a repeated involvement with an activity, despite the harm it causes.
 Someone with an addiction has cravings – that feeling that you haven't checked your phone for two minutes and can't relax until you get your hands on it again.
 They may have a lack of self-control and not realise their behaviour is causing problems – like texting while cycling or falling off a cliff taking a selfie.
 And, in case you're wondering, I read about both of those via the news app on my phone, which updates every couple of minutes with the latest stories … definitely addicted.
 So the 'Truth about Tech' campaign by Common Sense Media and the Center for Humane Technology couldn't come fast enough for most of us.
 But it's children who are probably most at risk because of the effect tech addiction might be having on their brain development.
 Professor Mary Michaels of the Atlanta Future Tech Institute has been working with very young children.
 Mary, thanks for dropping by.
 What is your research telling us?

 Mary: Well, we know that screen time is affecting key aspects of healthy child development, like sleep, healthy eating and what psychologists call 'serve and return' moments, which are when parents respond to babies seeking assurance and connection by making eye contact, smiling or talking.
-All perfectly normal things we do and which help lay the foundations of baby's brains.
+All perfectly normal things we do and which help lay the foundations of babies' brains.
 It's much harder to engage with a baby normally if you're looking at your phone.
 Or, even worse, if parents give a crying child a phone to distract them instead of talking to them or hugging them, and that might lead to them failing to develop their ability to regulate their own emotions.